Stevie011/poll-app/README.md

-# simple-django-app
+# poll-app
-A simple Django app (learning the framework)
+A simple poll app made using Django